Saint Michael's College- The Department of Education

-Saint Michael's College Applied Linguistics Department is proud to host a Coverdell Fellows Program for returning Peace Corps volunteers who have served in the English language teaching field.
+Saint Michael's College Department of Education is proud to host a Coverdell Fellows Program for returning Peace Corps volunteers who have served in the English language teaching field.
 Applicants can build on their Peace Corps teaching experience and receive considerable benefits from their service while working toward their Master of Arts degree in Teaching English to Speakers of Other Languages (MATESOL).

 MATESOL Course work of 27 credits taken over three semesters.
 Program courses include the following 3-credit courses:

 - GSL 500- Foundations of Linguistics

 - GSL 502- Pedagogical Grammar

 - GSL 543- Teaching Oral Skills in ESOL